tytydraco/yessleep/out/Fieldnotes_from_an_Egyptological_Disaster_PT_3.md

 “Naw,” Jorge shook his head.
 “They get stored on a hard drive inside Rover.
 I’d have to download ‘em.
 It wouldn’t take me more than a few minutes.”

 “Here’s what we need to do,” I said.
-“Tomorrow, we’ll get the video files off the R.O.V.
-We’ll email Ossendorf first thing.
-Hopefully, he can help us before James ruins disrupts anything else on site.”
+“Tomorrow, we’ll get the video files off the R.O.V., We email Ossendorf first thing.
+Hopefully, he can help us before James disrupts anything else on site.”